AlgebraicJulia/CombinatorialSpaces.jl/docs/src/grid_laplace.md

 square grid; we can automate this with the `repeated_subdivisions` function, but the non-uniformity of neighborhoods in a barycentric subdivision of a 2-D simplicial set means we might prefer a different subdivider.
-We focus on the "triforce" subdivision, which splits each triangle into four by connecting the midpoints of its edges.
+We focus on the "binary" subdivision, which splits each triangle into four by connecting the midpoints of its edges.

 ```math